Julie Seven Sage is a 13-year-old aspiring astrophysicist who loves all science.

 Toward the end of the school year Julie along with other girls from her coding group at the Boys and Girls Club of Greater Nashua became mentors for younger girls at a local elementary school, teaching them how to learn to code.

 In the summer of 2016 Julie attended her first MakerFest at MakeIt Labs and got to learn about Arduinos.

 In the fall of 2016 Julie joined a Girls Who Code group at the Boys and Girls Club of Greater Nashua where she is learning Python and HTML.

-Along with other members of the Clay Center Amateur Radio Club, Julie started a group to write up proposals for the Cubes In Space program.
-Here she could get the chance to have an experiment sent up on a weather balloon or launched in a sounding rocket.
+Along with other members of the Clay Center Amateur Radio Club, Julie started a group to write up proposals for science experiments for the Cubes In Space program by idoodle Learning.
+Here she could get the chance to have an experiment sent up on a high altitude balloon or launched on a sounding rocket.